 21. Little Italy Cleveland

 Stroll through the cobblestone streets and enjoy mouthwatering aromas from family-owned kitchens.
-Find out for yourself why so many eateries in this part of the city have garnered award-winning reputations.
+Find out why so many eateries in this part of the city have garnered award-winning reputations.

 This district is also home to art galleries, boutiques, and the Holy Rosary Church.
-It also hosts many annual events, including the famous Feast of the Assumption.
-Be sure to swing by to experience the rich heritage and delicious cuisine of Italy.
+It hosts many annual events, including the famous Feast of the Assumption.
+Be sure to swing by to experience Italy’s rich heritage and delicious cuisine.

 See Related: Best Places to Visit in the US

 Address: 1501 N Marginal Rd Ste.
 165, Cleveland, Ohio 44114, United States